Eurasianism: Eurasianism as ideology

-An mentioned exponent of neo-Eurasianism Alexander Dugin, who initially followed the ideology of National Bolshevism, brought into Eurasianism the idea of a "third position" (a combination of capitalism and socialism), geopolitics (Eurasianism as a tellurocracy, opposing the Atlantic Anglosphere thalassocracy of the USA and NATO) and Stalinist Russian conservatism (the USSR as a major Eurasian power).
+Alexander Dugin, who initially followed the ideology of National Bolshevism, brought into Eurasianism the idea of a "third position" (a combination of capitalism and socialism), geopolitics (Eurasianism as a tellurocracy, opposing the Atlantic thalassocracy of the United States and NATO) and Stalinist Russian conservatism (the USSR as a major Eurasian power).
 In Dugin's works, Eurasian concepts and provisions are intertwined with the concepts of European New Right.
 Researchers note that in the formulation of philosophical problems and political projects, he significantly deviates from classical Eurasianism, which is presented in his numerous works very selectively, eclectically.
 In the neo-Eurasianism of Dugin's version, the Russian ethnos is considered "the most priority Eurasian ethnos", which must fulfill the civilizational mission of forming a Eurasian empire that will occupy the entire continent.
 The main threat is declared by the United States and the Anglosphere in general under a "neo-liberal" ideology he calls "Atlanticism".

 The most preferred form of government is a Russian fascist dictatorship and a totalitarian state with complete ideological control over society.
-In the 1990s, Dugin criticized Italian fascism and German Nazism as "not fascist enough", and accused China of anti-Russian subversion.
+In the 1990s, Dugin criticized Italian fascism and German Nazism as "not fascist enough", and accused PR of China of anti-Russian subversion.
 In subsequent years he abandoned direct apology for fascism and prefers to speak from the positions of the conservative revolution and National Bolshevism, which, however, researchers also refer to varieties of fascism called the Fourth Political Theory.
 Thus, Marlene Laurelle has portrayed Dugin's neo-Eurasianism as being very similar to the militant mentality of inter-war fascist movements in Europe.
 In 21st century, Dugin has become a semi-official philosopher of the Putin regime and his ideas has become an integral part of Putinism.

-He headed 2023 establishment the Ivan Ilyin Higher School of Politics at the Russian State University for the Humanities.
+In 2023, he headed the establishment of the Ivan Ilyin Higher School of Politics at the Russian State University for the Humanities.